EddieKamau/flutter_overlay_apps/README.md

 Android plugin for displaying flutter app over other apps

 ## Added in this fork
-added the ability for the overlay to overlay the android statusbar, ie the overlay can now cover the entire screen.
+I added the ability for the overlay to be on top of the Android status bar, i.e. the overlay can now cover the entire screen.

 ## Usage
 Add dependency to pubspec.yaml file